Arrcontender/Arrcontender/README.md

 ### 🎯 Projects I'm currently working on:

+* [MusLaces](https://github.com/Arrcontender/MusLaces) - a website where you can rate bars and music venues, find events for yourself with various genres of music to the taste of the user.

-* [Text Editor (PHP + JS)](https://github.com/Arrcontender/string-helper) - The application is used to determine the language of the entered string (rus/eng) and highlight characters that are not included in the alphabet of the given string's language.
+* [Text Editor (PHP + JS)](https://github.com/Arrcontender/string-helper) - the application is used to determine the language of the entered string (rus/eng) and highlight characters that are not included in the alphabet of the given string's language.
 This is a fully working application (Laravel + Vue.js)

 * [Cloud Storage (PHP + JS)](https://github.com/Arrcontender/php-cloud-storage-api) - REST API Cloud Storage.
 (Laravel + Vue.js)